Brendan of Birr

-Brendan of Birr (died c.
-572) was one of the early Irish monastic saints.
+Brendan of Birr (died 29 November 571) was one of the early Irish monastic saints.
 He was a monk and later an abbot, of the 6th century.
 He is known as "Saint Brendan the Elder" to distinguish him from his contemporary and friend Brendan the Navigator of Clonfert.
 He was one of the Twelve Apostles of Ireland, a friend and disciple of Columba.

 Background

 In early Christian Ireland the druid tradition collapsed under the pressure of the new faith.
 Study of Latin learning and Christian theology in monasteries flourished.
 Brendan became a pupil at the monastic school at Clonard Abbey.
 During the sixth century, some of the most significant names in the history of Irish Christianity studied at the Clonard monastery.
 It is said that the average number of scholars under instruction at Clonard was 3,000.
 Twelve students who studied under Finian became known as the Twelve Apostles of Ireland; Brendan of Birr was one of these.